-Everywhere on the internet, you can see pictures of people who are working on their MacBook from their hammock or on the beach.
+Everywhere on the internet, you can see pictures of people who are working on their MacBook from their hammock stand or on the beach.
 Whether this image is realistic or not, working and travelling as a digital nomad is becoming increasingly popular.
-And for many people, this lifestyle means ultimate freedom.
+And for many people, this lifestyle means ultimate freedom, even from the comfort of a motorhome!

 Living and travelling in a motorhome

 Living in a motorhome is certainly not for everyone.
 First of all, to fulfil this dream, you must be the owner of a motorhome.
 If you don’t already have one, you can always buy a used motorhome or rent one.
-In this article, you will catch sight of what is involved in motorhome life.
+Of course, you then have to consider maintenance, etc. Thankfully, auto diagnostic apps like FIXD can help you fix your car, or motorhome when needed.
+In this article you will catch sight of what is involved in motorhome life.
 If you don’t have a motorhome yet (or have just bought one) and wonder how you handle the basics such as, where do you sleep, what facilities do you use and how do you travel comfortably, this article is definitely for you!

 Who/what is a digital nomad?